General Policies and Procedures

 - If you feel that the deficiencies can be corrected within a reasonable period of time, then recommend modification (e.g., modification; accept with revision; or modify – re-review required, if the revisions are extensive enough to warrant a second review).

-Although the staff at the JBST Journals Department and the journal editors may be able to note a breach of publication policy or ethical conduct after publication, we rely heavily on the reviewers to detect such problems before publication.
-JBST publication policies are described in the Instructions to Authors, which are available online.
+Although the staff at the Journal of Bone and Soft Tissue Tumors (JBST) Journals Department and the journal editors may be able to note a breach of publication policy or ethical conduct after publication, we rely heavily on the reviewers to detect such problems before publication.
+Journal of Bone and Soft Tissue Tumors (JBST) publication policies are described in the Instructions to Authors, which are available online.
 Some of the items for which you should be alert include:

 - Missing or incomplete attestation – Authors must give appropriate credit to ideas, concepts, and data that have been published previously.
 This is accomplished by the inclusion of references.
 Missing, incomplete, or incorrect references must be brought to the editor’s attention.